siddhiverdhan/MergePDFs/README.md

 ## Python packages needed to run this utility
 tkinter and PyPDF2

-## Steps to run this utility
+## Steps to install required packages
 install the packages by

 python setup.py

-pip install PySimpleGUI

-pip install PyPDF2
+or

+python3 setup.py

+## Steps to run this utility
+python pdfUI.py

+or

+python3 pdfUI.py